 CAN 405 - Retail Baking and Merchandising

 This course educates and exposes the students to quantity production of baked goods for retail sale.
 Students will gain understanding of basic ingredients, equipment and techniques used in the production of pastries and baked goods, as well as experience in the presentation, display and storage of baked goods for sale to customers.
-The student will experience the baker’s contribution to a retail bakery, a restaurant, catering business, event businesses (weeding cakes), cottage industries, etc. Special fee.
+The student will experience the baker's contribution to a retail bakery, a restaurant, catering business, event businesses (wedding cakes), cottage industries, etc. Special fee.
 Prereq: CAN 401, 403, and 404.

 CAN 407 - Hospitality Sanitation and Safety

-This course covers the repsonsibilities of food service operators for food safety and sanitation.
+This course covers the responsibilities of food service operators for food safety and sanitation.
 Students learn safe food production policies and procedures, how to implement HACCP standards, pest control, and crisis management, with an overall focus on learning to take a proactive approach to maintaining a safe food environment.
 Students sit for the National Restaurant ServSafe Exam.